IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-wc.md

 ### **{PackageVerChanges-24-1-JUN}**

 - `DisplayDensity` deprecated in favor of the `--ig-size` CSS custom property.
-Check out the [Grid Size](grids/grid/size.md) topic for more.
+Check out the [Grid Size](grids/grid/size.md) topic for more regarding the Grid.

 ### **{PackageVerChanges-23-2-MAR}**